d2l-ai/d2l-en/chapter_introduction/index.md

 After initial rapid progress, research in neural networks languished from around 1995 until 2005.
-This was due to a number of reasons.
+This was mainly due to two reasons.
-Training a network is computationally very expensive.
+First, training a network is computationally very expensive.
-While RAM was plentiful at the end of the past century, computational power was scarce.
+While random-access memory was plentiful at the end of the past century, computational power was scarce.
 Second, datasets were relatively small.
 In fact, Fisher's Iris dataset from 1932 was a popular tool for testing the efficacy of algorithms.
-MNIST with its 60,000 handwritten digits was considered huge.
+MNIST with its 60000 handwritten digits was considered huge.

-Given the scarcity of data and computation, strong statistical tools such as Kernel Methods, Decision Trees and Graphical Models proved empirically superior.
+Given the scarcity of data and computation, strong statistical tools such as kernel methods, decision trees and graphical models proved empirically superior.
 Unlike neural networks, they did not require weeks to train and provided predictable results with strong theoretical guarantees.

 ## The Road to Deep Learning